hillbrad/U2FReviews/README.md

 I've had friends that purchased YubiKeys of these makes occasionally report that they don't work with U2F websites.
 This has always been due to the fact that these devices have several ways in which they can be configured (proprietary OTP, U2F and PIV/CCID) and the U2F mode was somehow turned off when it shipped to them.
 You can use the [YubiKey Personalization Tool](https://www.yubico.com/support/knowledge-base/categories/articles/yubikey-personalization-tools/) to make sure the U2F attachment mode is enabled.
 (If you're generous enough to be giving away $40 devices, you might want to double-check this first.)

 Some people using the Nano have complained that it constantly blinks the LED at a slow interval when inserted.
 If this bothers you, disabling the PIV/CCID attachment mode with the Personalization Tool will stop this, and the LED will only blink (rapidly) when waiting a U2F touch.

+*Infineon RSA Key Generation Flaw:*

+In October, it was revealed that Infineon TPM chips, upon which the Yubikey 4 series is based, had a serious flaw in RSA key generation that allows many keys to be factorable much more quickly than should be possible.  _This does not affect the U2F or TOTP functions of these devices at all._  If you use the PGP or PIV functions of your Yubikey 4 device, you should check here if yours is vulnerable.
+Yubick offers a replacement to all customers impacted. https://www.yubico.com/keycheck/

 **Full Disclosure:** I have at various times received complimentary Yubico devices from both Yubico and Google.